Scott Servais: Seattle Mariners

 When Dipoto resigned during the 2015 season, the Angels hired Billy Eppler.
-Dipoto was soon hired as the general manager of the Seattle Mariners on September 28, 2015, and second-year manager Lloyd McClendon was fired on October 9, less than a week after the season's conclusion.
-Two weeks later, Servais was hired as the manager of the Mariners for the 2016 season.
+Dipoto was soon hired as the general manager of the Seattle Mariners on September 28, 2015, and second-year manager Lloyd McClendon was fired on October 9, days after the season's conclusion.
+On October 23, Servais was hired as the manager of the Mariners.

 On June 26, 2016, Servais received his first ejection as a manager, asking home plate umpire Carlos Torres why he didn't ask the first or third base umpire to see if Shawn O'Malley went around on his swing or not.
-He finished his first season with a record of 86 wins and 76 losses.
+Servais finished his first season with a record of 86 wins and 76 losses.

-Servais received his second ejection as a manager on April 16, 2017 after first base umpire C. B. Bucknor originally called Leonys Martín's grounder a foul ball and changed the ruling after Rangers first baseman Mike Napoli pleaded with Bucknor that it was a fair ball and Rangers manager Jeff Banister was on his way out to plead his case.
-On May 25, 2017, Servais received his third ejection of his managerial career on a questionable strike three call on Guillermo Heredia in the top of the sixth inning against the Nationals.
-His second season concluded six games under .500, a record of 84 losses vs 78 wins, achieving 3rd place in the American League Western Division.
+Servais received his second ejection as a manager on April 16, 2017, after first base umpire C. B. Bucknor originally called Leonys Martín's grounder a foul ball and changed the ruling after Rangers first baseman Mike Napoli pleaded with Bucknor that it was a fair ball and Rangers manager Jeff Banister was on his way out to plead his case.
+On May 25, 2017, Servais received his third ejection of his managerial career on a questionable called third strike on Guillermo Heredia against the Washington Nationals.
+His second season concluded six games under .500, a record of 84 losses to 78 wins, achieving third place in the American League (AL) West.

-On July 20, 2018, Jerry Dipoto announced that Servais' contract would be extended for an undisclosed salary and number of years.
-This extension came when the 2018 Mariners were playing 58-39, the fourth-best record in the MLB.
-The team would falter after the all-star break and finished the season in third place in the AL West, 14 games behind the first-place Houston Astros, and 8 games out of the wild card playoff game.
+On July 20, 2018, Dipoto announced that Servais' contract would be extended for an undisclosed salary and number of years.
+This extension came when the 2018 Mariners were playing 58–39, the fourth-best record in the MLB.
+The team would falter after the All-Star break and finished the season in third place in the AL West, 14 games behind the first-place Houston Astros, and 8 games out of a wild card berth.